-Because of this, the Federal Ministry for Economic Affairs and Energy has picked up on the issue of "the electricity sector and key enabling elements for electric mobility".
-The Energy Research Programme brings together the relevant activities on energy storage and grids.
+This is why the Federal Ministry for Economic Affairs and Energy also picks up upon this broad topic within the “Key energy industry elements of e-mobility” research focus under the Energy Research Programme.
 The idea behind the programme is to improve the performance and reliability of batteries by using better-suited materials and more advanced manufacturing methods.
 This will make batteries a fully-integrated component in vehicles’ energy management and thus well-suited for mobile applications.
-Ultimately, this will give allow electric vehicles that are made in Germany to travel longer on a single battery charge as well as to stay safe even if the battery is being recharged many times.
+Ultimately, this will allow electric vehicles that are made in Germany to travel longer on a single battery charge as well as to stay safe even if the battery is being recharged many times.

 Information and communication technologies for electric mobility II

 Modern information and communication technologies (ICTs) control all the key functions in an electric vehicle and enable it to be integrated into a smart energy and transport system of the future.
 The funding focus “ICT for Electric Mobility” is therefore designed to help develop and test holistic, ICT-based solutions of this kind and to promote exemplary system solutions for electric mobility that integrate technologies, services and business models alike.
 The current, third round of funding – entitled “ICT for Electric Mobility III: Integrating commercial electric vehicles in logistics, energy and mobility infrastructures” – focuses on the commercial use of electric mobility.